bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

 Falco is a real browser engine in roughly **36,000 lines of Rust**.
-It parses HTML, applies CSS, executes JavaScript, loads images, computes layout, and paints to a canvas — either as a **PNG file** or a live **interactive window** where you can scroll, click links, fill out forms, and navigate: https://github.com/poxk/Falco
+It parses HTML, applies CSS, executes JavaScript, loads images, computes layout, and paints to a canvas - either as a PNG file or a live interactive window where you can scroll, click links, fill out forms, and navigate: https://github.com/poxk/Falco

+ScraperAI is an open-source, AI-powered tool designed to simplify web scraping for users of all skill levels: https://github.com/scraperai/scraperai

+Job Seek.
+An open-source job aggregator that monitors 4,400+ company career pages directly.
+Roles land here within hours of the company posting them — once, in canonical form, with no third-party reposts: https://github.com/colophon-group/jobseek

 HackTools.
 The all-in-one browser extension for offensive security professionals.
 HackTools, is a web extension facilitating your web application penetration tests, it includes **cheat sheets** as well as all the **tools** used during a test such as XSS payloads, Reverse shells and much more: https://github.com/LasCC/HackTools